 Most normal people spontaneously clear the infection and require no treatment.
 In contrast, people with risk factors should be treated quickly with IV antibiotics.

 People are exposed to Listeria bacteria if they ingest contaminated food or fluid.
 Foods that are not cooked or fluids that are not treated or pasteurized are frequently the sources of infection.
 Pregnant females can transmit Listeria organisms to their fetus or to their newborn.
+In general, listeriosis is not contagious from person to person (except in pregnancy); the disease is transmitted to humans mainly by contaminated food or fluids.

 Cooking foods, treating or pasteurizing fluids, and avoiding food and fluids that may be contaminated with animal or human waste may prevent infection.